Miguel-Henriques/terraform-reference-guides/README.md

-# terraform-pocs
+# Terraform Reference Guides
-A collection of Terraform Proof of Concepts (PoC) organized in different folders:
+An ever evolving collection of Terraform best practices based on personal learning experiences and public community resources.

+The documentation is structured into 3 main folders:

-- docs - contains a rich documentation of PoC's, how to's and general Terraform best practices for beginner and advanced users.
+- docs - how to's and general Terraform best practices for beginner and advanced users.
-- modules - contains general purpose and PoC-specific Terraform modules
+- modules - general purpose and use case specific Terraform modules
-- scripts - sets of common actions bundled into scripts for simplified use
+- scripts - common infra tasks bundled into scripts